potix/belog/README.md

 }
 ```

 * create new function and register filter
+  - name is struct name of custom filter

 ```
 func NewLogLevelFilter() (logLevelFilter *LogLevelFilter) {